Powered by people.

 Meet our passionate staff.

-The UCP Seguin Infinitec Staff is comprised of administrators, educators, speech/language pathologists, occupational therapists, assistive technology specialists, video specialists, vision specialists and parents.
+The Infinitec staff is comprised of administrators, educators, speech/language pathologists, occupational therapists, assistive technology specialists, vision specialists and parents.
 It is our great pleasure to serve educational staff members throughout Illinois, Kansas, Minnesota and Pennsylvania.

 Richard Brown